kyegomez/Exa/docs/flywheel.md

 ## Activation Plan for the Flywheel:

-1. **Community Building**: Begin by fostering a supportive community around Zeta.
+1. **Community Building**: Begin by fostering a supportive community around Exa.
 Encourage early adopters to contribute and provide feedback.
 Create comprehensive documentation, community guidelines, and a forum for discussion and support.

 2. **Sales and Development Training**: Provide resources and training for salespeople and developers.
 Make sure they understand the product, its value, and how to effectively contribute or sell.

 3. **Increase Contributions and Sales Efforts**: Encourage increased participation by highlighting successful contributions and sales, rewarding top contributors and salespeople, and regularly communicating about the project's progress and impact.

-4. **Iterate and Improve**: Continually gather and implement feedback to improve Zeta and its market reach.
+4. **Iterate and Improve**: Continually gather and implement feedback to improve Exa and its market reach.
 The better the product and its alignment with the market, the more the user base will grow.

 5. **Expand User Base**: As the product improves and sales efforts continue, the user base should grow.
 Ensure you have the infrastructure to support this growth and maintain a positive user experience.